JPeer264/node-rename-css-selectors/README.md

 // to get a list of variables you want to minify
 // options is optional
 rcs.processCss('**/*.css', options, err => {
-    // all css files are now saved and renamed
+    // all css files are now saved, renamed and stored in the selectorLibrary

     // now it is time to process all other files rcs.process('**/*.js', options, err => {